 Canadian market opens the doors to legalization trend

 Canada became the first G7 nation to adopt legal cannabis when it legalized recreational cannabis consumption and sales in October 2018 to go alongside its already established legal medical market.

 During the lead up to this critical development, several firms reached out to investors through public listings.

 Investors backed up the potential of a vibrant marijuana market fuelled by massive facilities and appropriate licenses from the government.

 Canadian firms have seen the advantages of first-mover status in the international sector, where these companies have acted as leaders and established relationships with burgeoning ventures in newly legal jurisdictions, such as Germany and Australia.

 Canadian cannabis companies have seen a split in market attention, with the larger corporations with leading market share and substantial market valuations exploring all kinds of international operations and deals.

-Other firms have placed a focus on the Canadian market, with an emphasis on retail operations, extraction services or even high-quality cannabis product sales designed for connoisseurs.
+Other firms have placed a focus on the Canadian market as a way to participate in the recreational cannabis space, with an emphasis on retail operations, extraction services or even high-quality cannabis product sales designed for connoisseurs.

 The beverage giant, which owns brands such as Corona, Black Velvet Whisky and Robert Mondavi wine, is embracing the marijuana space and recognizing its potential in a global landscape.